KSMG Working Group

 Conservation Easements: Perpetuity versus Life of the Project

 Many watershed districts are finding very difficult to secure conservation easements that protects mitigation areas.
 At the present time the US Army Corps of Engineers require conservation easements into perpetuity.
 SAKW was able to negotiate a watershed exception that addresses termination of the easement when a dam has been decommissioned and no longer poses an impact to the environment.
 It is generally felt, that the "life of the project" time limit for conservation easements makes more sense and is much more acceptable by landowners.
 SAKW has worked with our legislative representatives in Washingtoon as well as the Kansas legislature to secure their support for a regulation change that would allow a "life of a project" time limit.
 As of August 14,2017 SAKW has the blessing of Repr.
 Sloan and Senator Kerschen that resulted in the Kansas Revisor of Statutes office to produce the first draft of Kansas "Life of Project Legislation".
+A hearing for the legislation is scheduled before the Kansas House Water and Environment Committee on January 18 in room 582-N of the State capitol.

 Legislative efforts have allowed KDA/DOC to be a third party agent in the Section 404 permitting process.
 Memorandum of understandings are available for districts to pursue this option for their mitigation plans.